pantheon-systems/documentation/source/docs/articles/sites/code/cron.md

 ## Overview

- **Note**: Cron will always run _UNLESS_ all jobs are specifically set to 'OFF' via Elysia or Ultimate cron  modules.
+ **Note**: Cron will always run **unless** all jobs are specifically set to 'Off' via Elysia or Ultimate cron  modules.
 Cron will also not run via Drush if a cron key is set with Elysia.

 Cron is a time-based task scheduler that can be configured to automatically execute tasks without any manual involvement beyond the initial configuration.